Y0Coss/docs-fork/pages/storage_and_backup/block_storage/cloud_disk_array/ceph_grow_with_api/guide.en-gb.md

 - **Upgrade Order Initiation:** The customer initiates an upgrade request via the OVHcloud API and proceeds with payment.
 - **Provisioning of New Storage Nodes:**  New Ceph OSD (Object Storage Daemon) nodes are automatically provisioned and added to the cluster.
 These are deployed in groups of three, with each node placed in a separate rack to maintain redundancy and failure domain isolation.
 - **Cluster Acknowledgment:**  Once the new nodes are up and running, the system marks the upgrade operation as complete from the customer’s perspective.
 No further action is required from the user.
 - **Automatic Data Rebalancing:**  In the background, Ceph initiates a data rebalancing phase.
-Existing data is redistributed across the entire cluster—including the newly added nodes—while ensuring that the configured replication level (typically three replicas) is maintained throughout the process.
+Existing data is redistributed across the entire cluster, including the newly added nodes—while ensuring that the configured replication level (typically three replicas) is maintained throughout the process.
 - **Performance Stabilization:** The rebalancing continues until the cluster reaches an even distribution of data, as determined by Ceph’s internal placement algorithms.
 Once completed, the cluster returns to optimal performance.

 ///